A dog is a mammal in the order Carnivora.

 Dogs can differ in appearance, function, temperament and size.
 Some small dogs can weigh as little as 1.5 pounds, whereas some larger dogs can weigh as much as 200 pounds.

-Depending on the country, there are about 138 officially recognised dog breeds.
+Depending on the country, there are about 138 officially recognised dog breeds, categorised into 7 different groups.

 Dogs fill a variety of roles in human society and are often trained as working dogs.
 For dogs that do not have traditional jobs, a wide range of dog sports provide the opportunity to exhibit their natural skills.